nunezkendall/personal-git/answers.md

     -   PostgreSQL integration will not be configured.

--   You may run 'vagrant provision' after the fact to execute the bootstrap.sh
+-   You may run `vagrant provision` after the fact to execute the `bootstrap.sh`

 -   You may now utilize vagrant ssh or ssh with your preferred terminal emulator to vagrant@localhost:2222, you will now be connected to the